MikeLimpus/CSCI-240/Exam2Review.md

 In addition to the material above, I recommend you specifically study the following:

     Combining arithmetic functions from Lab: LC-3 (Section 2) to form more complicated arithmetic expressions.
-For example, given your knowledge on computing LaTeX: X-Y X − Y , you may be asked to calculate LaTeX: X\:-\:\left(Y\:-\:Z\right) X − ( Y − Z )
+For example, given your knowledge on computing X - Y , you may be asked to calculate X − ( Y − Z )
     Applying DeMorgan's Law
     Non-Operations